 Perhaps is more a marketing ploy than a refined wine celebration, but nonetheless, posters and balloons will be hung up announcing its arrival, and friends will make time with each other, get together and comment on the taste of this year’s harvest.
 It marks the start of the Christmas festivities, so sip and enjoy.

-☞ RELATED POST: A typical Christmas dinner in France.
+☞ READ MORE: A typical Christmas dinner in France.

 And what better to enjoy on a heated café terrasse than a glass of Vin Chaud (hot wine).
 For 3-4 euros, you can order vin chaud from just about any brasserie, café or restaurant in winter.
 (Don’t try it in summer, unless you want a cranky French waiter.)

-Originally from the Alsace region of France, wine (usually a Bordeaux or Pinot Noir) is combined with various spices and warmed up.
+Originally from the Alsace region of France, wine (usually a Bordeaux or an Alsatian Pinot Noir) is combined with various spices and warmed up.
 Warm up your hands and your esprit.
 Get the Vin Chaud Recipe here.

-Another staple of a French winter meal is the Raclette and Fondue.
+Another staple of a winter meal in France is raclette and fondue.
 Both involve copious amounts of melted cheese, potatoes, bread, and wine, and seem just too heavy for the summer.
-(There are restaurants that only serve fondue and raclette, so what they do in the summer I don’t know.
+(There are restaurants in Paris that only serve fondue and raclette, so what they do in the summer I don’t know.
 French people, however, will only have these in winter.)

-If you happen to be coming in December, get ready for Christmas Markets.
+If you happen to be in Paris in December, get ready for Christmas Markets.
 Little wooden stalls decorated with twinkling lights and decorations, selling all sorts potential Christmas gifts (or just keep them for yourself!).

-There is usually one big one in Paris, along with several smaller ones in different neighborhoods such as Montmartre, Saint Germain des Près, La Défense, etc. Visit one, or visit them all, with a cup of vin chaud in your hand and your favorite French Christmas songs ringing in your ear.
+There is usually one big one in Paris, along with several smaller ones in different neighborhoods such as Montmartre, Latin Quarter, Saint Germain des Près, La Défense, etc. Visit one, or visit them all, with a cup of vin chaud in your hand and your favorite French Christmas songs ringing in your ear.

-8. Ice-skating at the Eiffel Tower or Grand Palais
+8. Go ice-skating at the Eiffel Tower and Grand Palais.

 Yes, you can ice-skate on the Eiffel Tower.
 And it’s free, apart from paying for the entry to climb to the 1st level.
 The skate rental too is free and while the rink itself is not huge, the view of the city is spectacular.